ozturkaslii/GenderedTweets/README.md

 Django 2.1.4, Python 3.6.5 and PostgreSQL 11.1 are used in this project.

-You can find the project with the following link: https://genderedtweets.herokuapp.com/

 Boğaziçi University SWE 573 Software Development Practice by Suzan Üsküdarlı